modal-labs/gpu-glossary/gpu-glossary/device-hardware/core.md

 [Tensor Cores](/gpu-glossary/device-hardware/tensor-core).

-Though GPU cores are comparable to CPU cores in that they are the component that effects actual computations, this analogy can be quite misleading.
+Though GPU cores are comparable to CPU cores in that they are the component that performs actual computations, this analogy can be quite misleading.
 Instead, it is perhaps more helpful to take the viewpoint of the [quantitative computer architect](https://archive.org/details/computerarchitectureaquantitativeapproach6thedition) and think of them as "pipes" into which data goes in and out of which